X-McKay/baremetal-iac/README.md

 # Provision Proxmox VMs using Terraform

-Provision n virtual machines on a Proxmox host using Terraform.
+- Provision n virtual machines on a Proxmox host using Terraform.
+- Connect vms to Tailscale network
+- Create CloudFlare records for vms

 ```
 bin/build-vm